hossain-khan/device-catalog-webapp/src/prd.md

   - Clears old data before loading new data to prevent contamination
   - Shows validation progress for large datasets
   - Displays comprehensive schema documentation for data format reference
-  - Supports data export for backup and sharing
+  - Supports data export in JSON, CSV, XML, and YAML formats for backup and sharing

 ### Color-Coded Device Categories
 - **Functionality**: Visual distinction system using color coding to categorize devices by form factor, performance tier, manufacturer, or SDK era